jupyter-incubator/dashboards_local_deploy/README.md

 3. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
 4. Unzip the download.
 5. Refer to the `README.md` in the unzipped folder for deployment requirements.

+Similarly the third converts your notebook to a dashboard web application and zips it up with a Makefile.
+To use it:

+1. Write a notebook.
+2. Click *File &rarr; Download as &rarr; NodeJS Dashboard bundle (.zip)*.
+3. Unzip the download.
+4. Refer to the `README.md` in the unzipped folder for deployment requirements.

 ## Caveats